ateneva/softuni_proj/4_web_basics/create-django-app.md

 NB! django can also be integrated with existing db by `python manage.py inspectdb > models.py`

-  * `views.py` stores the business logic for the app
+  * `views.py` stores the main logic that needs to happen when a URL is reached
+    * each view takes a web-request and returns a web response
+    * views can be:
       * function-based views
       * class-based views
+    * the names of the views are usually related to the URL being reached

   * `migrations.py` is used to reflect changes to the model files